 4. Electric Pet Dog Interactive Puppy

-This plastic toy dog is a cheaper alternative than the above – it’s in the £20 range – but it’s very plastic!
+This robotic dog is a cheaper alternative than the above – it’s in the £20 range – but it’s very plastic!
 Nevertheless, we have no doubt kids will find it cute, and it is interesting to look at.
 Finished in pink and white, it’s clearly aimed at girls, and it comes with a variety of functions.
 This one can walk, it barks, it makes ‘fun sounds’ and from what we can gather, its ears move.
 For the record, the makers call it Helen, if that appeals.

 - Plastic dog

 - Concerns about general quality and poor battery life

 Another of the interactive dog plush toy models, this one is very cute and and looks a bit like a real pet or a real puppy, Woofles is a cute puppy toy that will start making noises if you stroke his head, and has a bone toy that he also responds to.
 He’s nicely made and a decent price at somewhere between £20 and £30, and he walks alongside the child barking or making other noises like a real dog, and also performs a variety of other movements when commanded.